Sheet Music Store | Digital Downloads Only

 In cart Not available Out of stock

-Filippo Amadei (1670–1730), also known as Signor Pippo del Violoncello, was an Italian composer, born in Reggio and active in Rome and London.
-He was a cellist in the service of Cardinal Pietro Ottoboni in Rome.
-Amadei co-composed an opera Muzio Scevola with Bononcini and Handel in 1721.
+Filippo Amadei, also known as Signor Pippo del Violoncello, was an Italian composer and cellist active in Rome and London.
+Born in Reggio, he served as a cellist in the household of Cardinal Pietro Ottoboni in Rome and Read more

 degli Antonii - 12 Ricercate for Cello Solo, Op.
 1 (Urtext Edition)